nusolar/training-f23/src/pipeline/step-1/representing-data.md

 Working in a base-2 (or "binary") representation, where every digit must be either 0 or 1, we can see that 2023 can be written as 11111100111.
-To avoid confusion between bases, we typically prepend the prefix "0b" to numbers writen in binary.
+To avoid confusion between bases, we typically prepend the prefix "0b" to numbers written in binary.
 And so, 2023 = 0b11111100111.

 Binary gives us a way to "encode" signals sent on wires into something more